connell school of nursing

 - PSYC3391 Ethical Controversies in Psychology and Neuroscience

 This is a minor for students who are interested in examining health and health care from new and varied perspectives.
-Currently, students from pre-med and pre-health professions throughout the College and other backgrounds such as law, psychology, public/global health, social work, and journalism are enrolled in the MCAS version of the minor.
+Currently, students from pre-med and pre-health professions throughout the Morrissey College of Arts and Sciences and other backgrounds such as law, psychology, public/global health, social work, and journalism are enrolled in the MCAS version of the minor.
 A special version of the minor has been created for CSON students to accommodate constraints in the B.S. (nursing) schedule.
-CSON students who are comfortable with significant writing assignments, have room in their schedule to accommodate added classes (especially those who have brought in AP credit and/or fulfilled a majority of their core in the freshman year), and may wish to engage with a range of academic fields consider this minor.
+CSON students who are comfortable with significant writing assignments, have room in their schedule to accommodate added classes (especially those who have brought in AP credit and/or fulfilled a majority of their core in the freshman year), and may wish to engage with a range of academic fields may consider this minor.

 - ENGL2212 Introduction to Medical Humanities (Enrollment is based upon acceptance to the minor)